sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/username_password.md

 ### SFTP to Snowflake Internal Stage
 In this section we will show how to load a file from sftp into a snowflake stage.

-#### User-defind function
-Lets first create a user-defined function so we can refrence it later with a smaller script.
+Lets create a user-defined function so we can refrence it with a smaller script.
+Lets call that function and see the result.

 === ":octicons-image-16: Code"